What Is Population Health? (+ Why It Matters)

 Population health is important because addressing entire populations at a macro level helps identify the structural inequities for law and policymakers so that efficiency and quality of care can be improved.
 Segmenting the population into groups with evolving needs streamlines and improves the overall distribution of health outcomes.

 For example, value-based care has become one of the field’s most important contributions to health care.
-Health providers can work together to coordinate treatments so they can administer the best quality services.
-It also means the population can pay for it: Value-based care allows insurance reimbursements to place emphasis on quality of care, rather than quantity.
+Health providers can work together to coordinate treatments so they can administer the highest-quality services.
+It also means the population can pay for it: Value-based care allows insurance reimbursements to emphasize the quality of care rather than quantity.
 Newer payment plans such as shared savings programs and integrated care help patients get the specific care they need without breaking the bank.

 Learn more about value-based care